flohoss/godash/README.md

       - LOCATION_LONGITUDE=9.349618464869025
       # show live system information
       - LIVE_SYSTEM=true
+      # authentication, remove password for no auth
+      - PASSWORD=password
+      - SECRET=superSecureSecret
     volumes:
       # to mount the config.yaml and the icons folder on the system
       - ./storage:/app/storage